andreas-mausch/docker-javacard/readme.md

 # TODO

-- Install the applet on the real JavaCard: Which commands?
 - Use key derivation (kdf3) instead of fixed keys (so each card has unique keys)
 - How to make a JavaCard production ready?
 - Script files for gpshell for common, re-testable tasks (test SCP03, set new derivation keys and so on)